pohsharon/openolat-osgi/README.md

 This repository contains the **OSGi-based implementation** of the system for the CBSE assignment, using **Apache Karaf** and **OSGi Declarative Services (DS)**.

-Each team member is responsible for implementing **one component** as an OSGi bundle.

 ---